 You want a title that entices someone to click through to your post.
 A title with a hook.
 Something your readers desire.
 In this case, it’s ranking on Google.

 It’s not easy coming up with a catchy, enticing headline, that contains your keyword and has a maximum of 70 characters.

 Take a look at the tabloids and get some tips from the pros.

 Make your post the right length

 If you’re trying to compete with other posts to hit the top spot on Google – make sure your post is the right length.

-There’s heaps of articles around writing about Skyscraper posts.
+There are heaps of articles about writing Skyscraper posts.
 It was invented by Brian Dean at Backlinko and the original intention of the technique was link building.

 - Find link-worthy content

 - Reach out to the right people